picimako/intellij-live-templates/template_variable_functions/arrays/arrays.md

 }
 ```

-using the keyword `itar` will work the following, automatically populating the `$ELEMENT_TYPE$` variable with the object type that the selected array can store:
+using the keyword `itar` will work the following, automatically populating the `$ELEMENT_TYPE$` variable with the type that the selected array can store:

 Although the inserted snippet uses the first available array and array type, upon selecting another array for the `$ARRAY$` variable, `$ELEMENT_TYPE$` also changes automatically.